mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-teams/_index.md

 **To view a list of teams**:

-1. Sign in to Grafana as an organization administrator or a team administrator.
+1. Sign in to Mosaicoo as an organization administrator or a team administrator.
 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Teams**.

-The role you use to sign in to Grafana determines how you see team lists.
+The role you use to sign in to Mosaicoo determines how you see team lists.

 **Organization administrator view**